Dhairyau0506/red-blue-lab-ethical-hacking/README.md

-# Digital Hide & Seek: A Cybersecurity Lab Adventure
+# Windows 10 Internal Penetration Test & Incident Response Report

 Welcome to my first hands-on cybersecurity project, where I built a safe, virtual lab environment to simulate ethical hacking attacks and defense techniques.
 This was a deep dive into the world of red teaming, blue teaming, and digital forensics, all from a beginner’s perspective.